-1.1.3 What is nopython mode?
+1.1.3 What is object mode?

 The Numba @jit decorator fundamentally operates in two compilation modes, nopython mode and object mode.
-In the go\fast example above, nopython=True is set in the @jit decorator; this is instructing Numba to operate in nopython mode.
+In the go\fast example above, the @jit decorator defaults to operating in nopython mode.
 The behaviour of the nopython compilation mode is to essentially compile the decorated function so that it will run entirely without the involvement of the Python interpreter.
 This is the recommended and best-practice way to use the Numba jit decorator as it leads to the best performance.

 Should the compilation in nopython mode fail, Numba can compile using object mode.
-This is a fall back mode for the @jit decorator if nopython=True is not set (as seen in the use\pandas example above).
-In this mode Numba will identify loops that it can compile and compile those into functions that run in machine code, and it will run the rest of the code in the interpreter.
-For best performance avoid using this mode!
+This achieved through using the forceobj=True key word argument to the @jit decorator (as seen in the use\pandas example above).
+In this mode Numba will compile the function with the assumption that everything is a Python object and essentially run the code in the interpreter.
+Specifying looplift=True might gain some performance over pure object mode as Numba will try and compile loops into functions that run in machine code, and it will run the rest of the code in the interpreter.
+For best performance avoid using object mode mode in general!